-Afri is a group of committed and creative people who seek to promote debate and influence policy and practice in Ireland and internationally on human rights, peace and justice issues.
+Afri’s vision is of a more just, peaceful, equal and sustainable world.
+Afri seeks to inform debate and influence policy and practice in Ireland and internationally on human rights, peace, global justice, and sustainability issues.

 Afri supports the work of the Kenya Pastoralist Journalist Network (KPJN).
 The KPJN promotes sustainable development, and engages in conflict resolution and the protection of human rights.
 Abjata Khalif is founder and director of KPJN.